-Yearning to talk about ethical fashion with your friends and family but afraid you’ll come across as bossy or preachy?
+Maybe you’re yearning to talk about ethical fashion with your friends and family but you’re afraid you’ll come across as bossy or preachy?

 It doesn’t have to be that way!

 Here’s how you can start a conversation on sustainable fashion—and even make it fun.

 If you’re not used to talking about ethical fashion within your circle, begin by mentioning it casually (just as you would with that new series you’ve binge-watched).